-Black Garlic is a truly magical substance.
+Black Garlic is a magical substance.
 But for those who are daunted by what to do with the coal-coloured cloves, we're here to demystify the black bulb, and show you how to celebrate its unique flavour.

-content of allicin.
-It is also rich in valuable amino acids, the building blocks of protein in the body.Contains S-Allycysteine, a compound associated with lower cholesterol, which also aids
+Black garlic contains twice as many antioxidants as standard white garlic, and has a much higher content of allicin.
+It is also rich in valuable amino acids, the building blocks of protein in the body.
+In addition, black garlic contains S-Allycysteine, a compound associated with lower cholesterol, which also aids the absorption of allicin.

-Use in a vinaigrette with sherry vinegar, oil, and Dijon mustard, to add a natural sweetness to a salad dressing.
+Use in a vinaigrette with sherry vinegar, oil, and Dijon mustard, to add a natural sweetness to a traditional salad dressing.

 Crush and dissolve a few black garlic cloves in hot water, then add to mashed potato for a twist on an old favourite.

 Purée black garlic with oil, and smear onto bruschetta for a simple but tasty canapé

 Eat the soft cloves straight from the tub as a liquorice-like healthy snack.
 See our ready to eat tubs here!

 Try our recipe for Black Garlic brownies and we guarantee you'll never go back to ordinary brownies!